 Open the casing bolts with correct size spanner.
 Keep two bolts loose.

 Sling the pump assembly with the hoist provided overhead.
+Use 3T/5T sling.

 Remove pump assembly from casing by tightening jack bolts.
 Due care to be taken to avoid fall of pump assembly on legs or entanglement.